AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 At this picture, I see a couple sitting on a bench after having an argument.
 Now they both look upset.
 Behind them, a huge green park  with a lot of trees.
 In the top right corner there is a group of people near a whitish church.
 The couple has quarreled and they looks in different directions.

 This image shows a man and a woman sitting next to each other on a bench in a park.
 They looks upset after having an argument.
-May be after they quarrel they relaitionthips
+May be after the quarrel they relationships is broken.
+In the background, in the top right-hand corner, there is a tall whitish building that resembles a Christian church.
+A group of people appears to be waiting outside the building.
+In front of it there is a narrow path leading to another building on the left side, which is currently under construction.
+Shere